• Skip to primary navigation

 3. Reuse as much wood as possible.
 We didn't want to buy too much new wood, so we reused the already stained pressure-treated wood on the cross beams.

 4. Keep measuring to make sure you have pinned the fabric correctly.
-Lock the tape measure at the right length and move it down the fabric as you pin it to ensure you use the right measurement.
+Lock the tape measure (Affiliate Link) at the right length and move it down the fabric as you pin it to ensure you use the right measurement.

 Here is my before and after transformation video.
 Feel free to share.

 Well, that's it!
 What do you think?
 I am so happy with the results.
-I hope this post gets you inspired to update and repurpose your gently loved furniture pieces.
+I hope this post gets you inspired to update and repurpose your gently loved furniture (Affiliate Link) pieces.
 Please comment below with any questions you may have.
 I would love to hear from you!

 Popular DIY repurposed furniture posts: